freyacoded/antaeus/README.md

 ## Antaeus

+## Thought process

+* Docker is the recommended way to run the application.
+I frequently use docker, but for development I prefer running directly on the host, so I install sqlite.
+* My JVM version is too recent for Gradle, so I update Gradle from 6.2 to 6.3.

 Antaeus (/ænˈtiːəs/), in Greek mythology, a giant of Libya, the son of the sea god Poseidon and the Earth goddess Gaia.
 He compelled all strangers who were passing through the country to wrestle with him.
 Whenever Antaeus touched the Earth (his mother), his strength was renewed, so that even if thrown to the ground, he was invincible.
 Heracles, in combat with him, discovered the source of his strength and, lifting him up from Earth, crushed him to death.

 Welcome to our challenge.